dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

     }
 ```
 <h3>Bootstrapping</h3>
-You can bootstrap AutoAspectResolver in 2 ways.
+You can bootstrap AutoAspectResolver in 2 ways:

-If you implemented the GetRegisteredAspectTypes method on your container you can use the AutoResove method like so:
+1- If you implemented the GetRegisteredAspectTypes method on your container you can use the AutoResove method like so:
 ```
             // Instantiate the container (the one you made implement the IAspectContainer interface) var container = new AppContainer();